Category:

 Franchise System Assessment

-All of our clients are focused on the economic health of their franchise systems, and especially that of their franchisees.
+All of our clients focused on the economic health of their franchise systems, and especially that of their franchisees.
 Each looked at the CARES Act and Payroll Protection Program, with some considering a requirement that franchisees take the loan packages available.
 We also had discussions on a variety of temporary solutions including short-term changes to fees, decreased or deferred payments on required inventory, and other methods to lower or postpone immediate expenses.

-For many franchise systems of lesser size and financial capability, the impact of the closure caused them the same financial pain as it has on franchisees, and maybe more.
+For many franchise systems of lesser size and financial capability, the impact of the closure caused them the same financial pain as it did to franchisees, and maybe more.
 Franchisors expected to incur costs that were never expected before the shutdown, and it was crucial for franchisors to come out of that period in decent financial health.
 Adjustments in franchisee support, franchise sales efforts, and corporate growth were largely needed, and a priority list had to be established for where those adjustments were be made.

-Looking at the sustainability issues facing individual franchisees and prioritizing an approach to their issues has been the major part of our discussions.
+Looking at the sustainability issues facing individual franchisees and prioritizing an approach to their issues was the major part of our discussions.
 Where it was expected that viable locations might close, we had discussions on internal or external roll-up approaches to decrease the number of closures and mitigate the damage to the system as a whole.

 Communications

-Dissemination of accurate information to the franchise system is especially important.
-We’ve had more than one client mention that the use of video conferencing and other communication tools that allow for some open dialogue between all stakeholders has been an effective way to keep everyone on the same page, and also to minimize the potential for misleading or dangerous rumors to be spread through the system.
+Dissemination of accurate information to the franchise system was especially important.
+We had more than one client mention that the use of video conferencing and other communication tools that allowed for some open dialogue between all stakeholders was an effective way to keep everyone on the same page, and also to minimize the potential for misleading or dangerous rumors to be spread through the system.

 One client examined executing their re-opening similar to how they would any other change strategy, therefore bringing some sense of comfort and experience to an uncomfortable and unprecedented situation.
-The difference here is that most change strategies have a testing component built in, so that results can be measured before system-wide execution.
+The difference here was that most change strategies have a testing component built in, so that results can be measured before system-wide execution.
 Gathering information quickly allows for necessary adjustments so long as the correct measurement matrix is in place.

 Labor and Training